dandi/dandi-archive/doc/design/deployment-1.md

 There are two central git branches:

 - **`master`**: the active development branch.
 PRs should always use `master` as their merge target.
 - **`release`**: the *current* release branch.
-This will be rebased on top of master whenever a release ocurrs.
+This will be reset to point to the top of master whenever a release ocurrs.

 Staging is deployed from `master`, while production is deployed from `release`.

 ## The `release` branch
 The `release` branch is kept up to date using a GitHub CI workflow.
-Whenever a release ocurrs, the `release` branch is rebased on top of `master` (to avoid merge conflicts).
+Whenever a release ocurrs, the `release` branch is reset to point to `master` (to avoid merge conflicts).
 The `release` branch should therefore always be pointed at the latest release tag.

 ## Netlify deployment
 The staging and production Netlify sites are now both managed using a single `netlify.toml`.
 [Deploy contexts](https://docs.netlify.com/configure-builds/file-based-configuration/#deploy-contexts) allow us to differentiate between the production and staging sites.
 Production uses the default configuration, while staging uses a `branch-deploy` configuration.